kubernetes/website/docs/tutorials/stateful-application/vm-style-workload-using-stateful-set.md

         vm-0 # mkdir -p /var/log/nginx /var/lib/nginx; nginx -g 'daemon off;'

-1. And access it from anywhere in the cluster (and because this is an example that simulates vms, we're going to apt-get install netcat too)
+1. And access it from anywhere in the cluster (and because this is a tutorial that simulates VMs, you need `apt-get install netcat` too)

         $ kubectl exec -it vm-1 /bin/sh
         vm-1 # apt-get update